masoncusack/BuildYourOwnAPI/README.md

 ### Introduction

 Hello!
 You're looking at a guide and open source sample for Dockerized Flask apps on Azure.
-Specifically, we'll be using a combination of Python, the <a href="https://azure.microsoft.com/en-gb/" target="_blank">Azure</a> Portal, and <a href="https://www.docker.com/" target="_blank">Docker</a>, to build and deploy a pre-packaged text summarization model via a <a href="http://flask.pocoo.org/" target="_blank">Flask API</a>, running on a Linux image, in the cloud.
+Specifically, we'll be using a combination of Python, the <a>Azure</a> Portal, and <a>Docker</a>, to build and deploy a pre-packaged text summarization model via a <a>Flask API</a>, running on a Linux image, in the cloud.

-In doing so, we'll set up a pipeline for continuous iteration and deployment of your model - whether it continues to use a package like <a href="https://radimrehurek.com/gensim/" target="_blank">Gensim</a> to do the heavy lifting, or consists of a pickled custom TensorFlow, CNTK, or Torch model you wish to expose as a prediction endpoint.
+In doing so, we'll set up a pipeline for continuous iteration and deployment of your model - whether it continues to use a package like Gensim to do the heavy lifting, or consists of a pickled custom TensorFlow, CNTK, or Torch model you wish to expose as a prediction endpoint.
 That's assuming you're doing machine learning - you can also use this sample to bootstrap whatever alternative Python code you might want to deploy as an API!

 As is common, it is in fact a simple process, but a poorly documented one in which your steps must be precise, and errors in the event of a misstep are often unhelpful.
 I'm here to help with that!

-> Notes:
+&gt; Notes:

-> - If you are comfortable with the use and purpose of Flask and Docker and just looking for the exact steps to deployment, skip to Step 4.
+&gt; - If you are comfortable with the use and purpose of Flask and Docker and just looking for the exact steps to deployment, skip to Step 4.

-> - If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a href="https://twitter.com/masoncusack">Tweet me</a>.
+&gt; - If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a>Tweet me</a>.

 ### Prerequisites

 A few things you'll need to get set up to run and deploy this project:

  - Python 3 - download at https://python.org
- - <a href="https://www.docker.com/docker-windows" target="_blank">Docker for Windows</a> - OG Docker will work of course.
+ - <a>Docker for Windows</a> - OG Docker will work of course.
 If you are running Linux, you should be able to follow along.
 For Windows users, make sure Docker commands are working when executed in Powershell, as that is what we will use for building and pushing images for deployment.
- - An Azure subscription, <a href="https://azure.microsoft.com/en-gb/" target="_blank">get one (or start a free trial) here</a>.
+ - An Azure subscription, <a>get one (or start a free trial) here</a>.
- - A code editor (I recommend <a href="https://code.visualstudio.com/" target="_blank">VS Code</a> nowadays).
+ - A code editor (I recommend <a>VS Code</a> nowadays).
- - A local git installation. <a href="https://git-scm.com/" target="_blank">Get git here</a>.
+ - A local git installation. <a>Get git here</a>.
- - <a href="https://visualstudio.microsoft.com/team-services/" target="_blank">VSTS</a> and <a href="https://hub.docker.com/" target="_blank">Docker Hub</a> accounts (GitHub also useable for source code, but VSTS will be used to track our builds on deployment)
+ - <a>VSTS</a> and <a>Docker Hub</a> accounts (GitHub also useable for source code, but VSTS will be used to track our builds on deployment)

 ### Step 1: Cloning the project code and local setup

 Whether you wish to use my text summarization example or not, it may help to use this code to bootstrap your Flask app.

-Open a terminal (Powershell for example), navigate to a working directory, and enter `git clone https://github.com/masoncusack/buildyourownapi`.
+Open a terminal (Powershell for example), navigate to a working directory, and enter `git clone https://github.com/masoncusack/gensimsummarizer`.

 Among many things, this will get you the source code in `/app`, which I at least know builds successfully with Docker.

 There is also a `requirements.txt` file which contains everything you need to run the code.
 If wishing to run the Python code locally (before building with docker, which will do this for you), use the command `pip install -r requirements.txt` from the `/app` directory in your favourite terminal.

-> Incidentally, the `DOCKERFILE` inside the `/app` directory will do this automatically on local builds and first deployment, meaning the deployment of new functionalities can take a short time to kick in.
+&gt; Incidentally, the `DOCKERFILE` inside the `/app` directory will do this automatically on local builds and first deployment, meaning the deployment of new functionalities can take a short time to kick in.
 We'll come back to that later.

 Anyway, after some installs, you should now be set up to run the code locally.